VICTORIAN HOMES OF LOS ANGELES

-Residence of merchant Aaron P. Philips 1887 with Queen Anne and Eastlake Style carpentry and unique shingles in superb condition at Nº 1300.
+CARROLL AVENUEResidence of merchant Aaron P. Philips 1887 with Queen Anne and Eastlake Style carpentry and unique shingles in superb condition.

-Once part of the Beaudry Brothers' 1886 Park Tract Area development, this building at Nº 1321 was moved here in 1978.
+Once part of the Beaudry Brothers' 1886 Park Tract Area development, building Nº 1321 was moved to Carroll Ave.
+1978 from Court Street.

 The residence at Nº 1325 was built in 1887 for gardener Hiram B. Irey in an asymetrical Eastlake Style with hints of the Stick style.

 Art glass panes on the upper halves of the windows and a handcarved balustrade at Nº 1329 built in 1887 in pure Eastlake Style for city councilman Daniel Innes.

 Victorian Residence of dairyman Charles Sessions 1889 by architect Joseph C. Newsom.
 Elaborate shingle and spindle work at Nº 1330.

 Residence of Mary E. Foy at Nº 1335.
 She became the first woman to hold the office of city librarian at the Los Angeles Public Library.

 Carroll Avenue Nº 1344 is a Gay Nineties Style house built in 1894 for real estate agent Charles C. Haskin.
 The sunburst pediment is a Hollywood film location scouts favorite!